hippiehunter/dblbook/src/chapter_2/comparison.md

 Ternary Operator
 ---------------------------

-The ternary operator (`?:`) that takes three operands: a condition, a result for when the condition is true, and a result for when the condition is false.
-The syntax is `condition ? result_if_true : result_if_false`.
-The two possible results must be of compatible types.
+The ternary operator, also known as the conditional operator, is a concise way to perform simple if-else logic in a single line of code.
+It is called 'ternary' because it takes three operands: a condition, a result for when the condition is true, and a result for when the condition is false.
+The general syntax is condition ? result_if_true : result_if_false.
+This operator is incredibly useful for simplifying code when assigning a value to a variable based on a condition.
+It can make the code more readable by reducing the need for more verbose control structures, especially in situations where the control flow logic is straightforward.
+However, caution should be taken not to overuse the ternary operator or use it in overly complex expressions, as it can lead to code that is difficult to read and understand.
+Always consider the balance between brevity and clarity in your code.

 Here's a few example expressions, notice from the output that true is 1 and false is 0: